OpenFreeEnergy/openfe/docs/guide/setup/index.rst

 * Defining the Protocol with specific ProtocolSettings
 * Creating ``LigandAtomMapping`` \s for relative free energy calculations Protocols

-This will get you from your SDF/MOL2/PDB files to an :class:`.AlchemicalNetwork`, which contains all the information to run a simulation campaign.

 .. image:: img/setup_1x.png
    :width: 60%
    :align: center